 - underpin the implementation of TIP theory and methodologies in-country, drawing on insights from policy design and evaluation,

-- generate new knowledge and insights into how we learn from experimentation,
+- generate new knowledge from experimentation,

-- facilitate the transfer of co-created knowledge across policy contexts,
+- facilitate the transfer of co-created knowledge across policy contexts, and

 - support the formation of global and regional networks of TIP practitioners and demonstrators.